tariqhawis/tmchecker/README.md

 * To check a single address, add the parameter ``--address`` as follows:

-./tmchecker.py --address=192.168.1.1
+``./tmchecker.py --address=192.168.1.1``

 > Note that you don't need to specify the type for ip addresses, since it's chosen by default.

 * For Mac address, run this instead:

-./tmchecker.py --type=mac --address=66:66:66:66:66:66
+``./tmchecker.py --type=mac --address=66:66:66:66:66:66``

 # Wants to Contribute?

-If you have any suggestion to improve this script, feel free to contact me at GitHub issues: [Github tmchecker issues](https://github.com/tariqhawis/tmchecker/issues)
+If you have any suggestion to improve this script, feel free to contact me at [Github tmchecker issues](https://github.com/tariqhawis/tmchecker/issues)